rjjfox/disaster-response-classification/README.md

 | Fbeta (beta=2) | -                      | 0.811 | 0.618 |

 We take the weighted average for both F scores.

+## File Descriptions

+- /app - files needed to run the flask app
+- /data - training data and script to clean and process the data
+- /models - pipeline scripts and custom tokenize function

 ## Screenshots